Irene1c/alx-low_level_programming/0x1E-search_algorithms/README.md

 }
 ```

-7. time complexity (average case) of a jump search in an array of size n, using step = sqrt(n)
+* time complexity (average case) of a jump search in an array of size n, using step = sqrt(n)
+* time complexity (average case) of a jump search in a singly linked list of size n, using step = sqrt(n)
+* time complexity (average case) of a jump search in a skip list of size n, with an express lane using step = sqrt(n)